Morata scores twice in Juventus win

 Alvaro Morata scored twice as Juventus beat Sampdoria to maintain their grip on fourth place and stay in touch in the Serie A title race.

-A Maya Yoshida own goal gave Juventus a 23rd-minute lead and Morata's first-half penalty put the visitors in control at half-time.
+Maya Yoshida's own goal gave Juventus a 23rd-minute lead and Morata's first-half penalty put the visitors in control at half-time.

 Wojciech Szczesny saved a penalty from Antonio Candreva but Abdelhamid Sabiri gave the home side a late lifeline.